s1d6point7bugcrowd/Recon-Script/README.md

 ### `run_nuclei`
 Runs `nuclei` on a list of targets with specified templates and custom headers.

+Customizable Nuclei template paths and tags

+Proxy support using `proxychains`

 ## Example Commands

 - `subfinder -d example.com -silent -all`